anandbagmar/getting-started-with-visualtesting/docs/README_MachineSetupInstructions.md

 Follow the below steps to get your machine setup ready.
 These steps are for Selenium-Java based Test Automation.
 If you are using any other combination, please contact anand.bagmar@essenceoftesting.com
 - Install JDK 17 or higher
 - Clone this git repo (https://github.com/anandbagmar/getting-started-with-visualtesting) on your laptop
-- Open the cloned project in your IDE as a Maven project.
+- Open the cloned project in your IDE as a Gradle project.
 This will automatically download all the dependencies
 - Once all dependencies are downloaded, run the following command from command prompt / terminal window:
   --> ./gradlew clean test --tests HelloWorldTest